-I didn’t know anything about Saint-Cirq-Lapopie until I watched a video by a couple of my favourite youtubers – Sasha and Jay.
+I didn’t know anything about Saint-Cirq-Lapopie until I watched a video by a couple of youtubers – Sasha and Jay.
 They are a young British couple who make videos about their life and share them on YouTube (link here).
 Seeing their video “sold” it and I penned it into in my itinerary.

 If you are familiar with my Road Trip Diaries, then you know that I love driving and wouldn’t think twice about setting off on a 80 mile journey to take a few photographs.
 It was a nice and easy drive with hardly anyone else on the road.
 When I went past Cahors, the road became narrower with plenty of twists and turns on the way up into the mountains.